riggles1/Zapper-Arduino-Sequential-Targets/README.md

 # Zapper+2xControllers-Arduino-Adapter
 NES Zapper+Controllers USB adapter, Arduino script and build instructions.

-This NES Zapper USB adapter is meant to be used with a CRT display (CRTEmudriver for PC, RGBPi Scart hat for Pi4), the RetroArch's FCEumm core and ROMs modified with Alexey's delay patches: https://neslcdmod.com/roms/
+This NES Zapper USB adapter is meant to be used with a CRT display (CRTEmudriver for PC or similar, RGBPi Scart hat for Pi4), RetroArch's FCEumm core (only one that supports sequential targeting) and ROMs modified with Alexey's delay patches: https://neslcdmod.com/roms/

 This doesn't seem to work consistently with standalone FCEUX, seems to be related to emulation refresh mismatches causing inconsistencies, RA gets around this by adjusting either game speed or CRT refreshrate (CRTSwitchres) to match ~60.1Hz.
 If the photo-diode is replaced with one that isn't picky about the target light needing to strobe at ~15kHz it's possible to make the Zapper work with modern TVs as well.